Vernal Holley

 My friend, the late Vernal Holley, originally published these maps in his book Book of Mormon Authorship: A Closer Look in the early 1980s.
 I was fascinated with them then and remain so today.
 Basically, the two maps compare a “proposed map” constructed by Vernal from the internal descriptions of the Book of Mormon and comments, over the years by Latter-day Saint scholars, with a map showing actual place names on maps of the area around Palmyra, New York, where the Book of Mormon originally was published.”
 (Maze Ministry)

-Unfortunately, Holley failed to recognize the most basic “local evidences” there was – zero “lake” references.
-Whereas Joseph was surrounded by a host of lakes, he never used the word “lake” in any geographic reference.
+Unfortunately, Holley failed to recognize the most basic “local evidence.”
+Zero “lake” references!
+Many lakes surrounded Joseph, but he never used the word “lake” in any geographic reference.